 Step 7) Locate the controller board.
 It's the smaller board encircled in green in Figure 4.
-Note that the picture may not exactly match the controller board encountered as there are several versions.
-Don't be alarmed if the controller board is slightly different from what's pictured!
+Don't be alarmed if the controller board is slightly different from what's pictured, as there are several different versions!
 Unplug all connectors going to the controller board.
 Make note of where the connectors go by labeling or taking a picture, as the connectors will need to be plugged back into their original locations when the controller board is reinstalled.

 Step 8) There are 4 screws at the 4 corners of the controller board.
 Unscrew them and set the screws aside.
-NOTE: The screws are most likely secured with Loc-tite.
+NOTE: The screws are most likely secured with some sort of glue.
 Use a pair of pliers to break the seal.
 Firmly grab the screw with the pliers and turn until it pops.
 Then remove the screw with a screwdriver.